A New Approach to Construction Contracts

 If adjudication does not satisfactorily deal with the matter, arbitration can then be attempted and failing that, proceedings can be initiated in the courts.

-Parties are expected however to abide with the decision of the arbitrator pending the outcome of arbitration or litigation.
+Parties are expected however to abide by the decision of the arbitrator pending the outcome of arbitration or litigation.

 Each party to the dispute will be responsible for their own legal costs.

-It is hoped with the introduction of the adjudication process as an initial method of resolving payment disputes that less and less payment disputes will end up entering the courts process.
+It is hoped with the introduction of the adjudication process as an initial method of resolving payment disputes that fewer and fewer payment disputes will end up entering the court’s process.